What Is the Asylum Clock?

 What If I Can't Access My CSOL Record?

-If you don't have an online account or can't find the CSOL section, contact your local USCIS Asylum Office directly by calling USCIS at 1-800-375-5283.
+If you have an affirmative USCIS case and don't have an online account or can't find the CSOL section, contact your local USCIS Asylum Office directly by calling USCIS at 1-800-375-5283.
 You can also submit an e-Request online requesting your clock stoppage information.
+If your case is before EOIR, use EOIR's asylum EAD clock information and correction process instead.

 How to File Form I-765 (Step by Step)